Requirements for articles

 • it is inadmissible to submit materials non-compliance with the rules established by the editorial board, in violation of any requirements for publications;

-• it is not recommended to submit texts obtained with automatic translation programs;
+• it is not recommended to submit texts obtained with automatic translation programs (AI);

 • you should not present unprepared, unprocessed by authors, materials;